codeforbtv/strategic-plan/index.md

 Goal
 ----

 The first year goal of Code for BTV is to facilitate sustainable collaboration on civic software between coders, designers, and civic organizations.
 Code for BTV will develop a pipeline of civic organizations in need of civic software, as well as a pipeline of coders and designers able to develop, deploy, and maintain civic software and infrastructure.
+Code for BTV aims to have a broad impact as many statewide non-governmental organizations (NGOs) are based in the Burlington, Vermont metropolitan area.
+Coders and designers from all over Vermont (and beyond) are welcome to participate in Code for BTV.
+Additionally, Code for BTV aims to create civic software that can be reused well beyond our local area.

 ### Vision